Learning Environment Standards, Procedures, and Policy

 Reporting Unsafe Patient Care

-The reporting mechanism at affiliate hospitals should be available at orientation to the hospital.
+• Will be provided at orientation to the hospital.

 Following Up on Student Reports (Other Than Sexual Misconduct)